githubixx/ansible-role-harden-linux/README.md

 ansible-role-harden-linux
 =========================

-This Ansible playbook is used in [Kubernetes the not so hard way with Ansible (at scaleway) - part 2 - harden the instances](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-2/).
+This Ansible playbook is used in [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 2 - Harden the instances](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-2/).

 Ansible role for hardening Linux (targeting Ubuntu 16.04 mainly) with the following features: